Harish3000/t3-dependency-analyser/README.md

 # 🎲Ticket-tac-toe Dependency Analyzer

-Models dependency chains between Tickets and Services.
+This models dependency chains between Tickets and Services.
 It identifies the cascade effect of removing a specific ticket.

 ### Algorithm

-Parse YAML input into two indexes to enable O(1) lookups:
+It builds two indexes of the system structure from the YAML input and runs an **index-based DFS algorithm** to find all dependencies.

 1.  **Forward Index:** `Ticket` to `[Services]`
 2.  **Inverted Index:** `Service` to `[Tickets]`